TumzeeAnalyst/SQL-Project-Layoffs/EDA.md

 # EXPLORATORY DATA ANALYSIS
 ### PROJECT OVERVIEW
-This is the exploratory data analysis of the dataset using MySQL server
+This is the exploratory data analysis of the dataset using MySQL server.
+Here I am just going to explore the data, to find trends, patterns and outliers

 ### Dataset Source
 [Download here](https://www.kaggle.com/datasets/swaptr/layoffs-2022)